 That is a clear indicator that there is an underlying health issue, which needs to be addressed promptly.

 Although this scenario could include many different situations that make you sweat, Not only night sweats are signs of problems.
 Shortness of breath accompanied by sweating, for example, could also be an indicator that something is wrong in your body.

 And there are a few things that you want to make sure:

-3) If you are obese, you must have experienced excessive sweating as well.
+If you have some extra pounds on you, you must have experienced excessive sweating as well.
 It is crucial for you to lose weight not only to stop sweating but also to be healthy.
 I’ve experienced that sweating does reduce when weight is lost.
 I was around 100 pounds overweight for many years and sweated excessively.
 Although my sweating problem started before I was overweight, I know that my weight did its part.

 Now, that I’ve lost around 40 pounds, I notice that my sweating has slightly reduced, but I still suffer from hyperhidrosis.

 Many people that sweat excessively when obese, stop sweating completely once they get down to their ideal body weight.
 That is why sweating due to obesity is under secondary hyperhidrosis.

 The point is that you seek medical advice and don’t leave secondary hyperhidrosis unattended.